marksherriff/mygamingtree.org/_posts/2020-06-13-episode0-what-is-a-game.md

 More info coming soon!
 Right now - here's the video!

-(Still updating the new website with the old info!)
+(Still updating the new website with the older info!)

 https://youtu.be/XdomEWWaOrw